GregBomb/Vulkanism/README.md

 Just the repo of the site.

 ## Contributors:
-Toaster GregBomb\
+GregBomb the Toaster\
-drugged attack heli Nobbe\
+Nobbe the drugged attack heli\
 DasBeta\
 Yiff Conniseur and Futa enjoyer khazhul